It was a dark and still mid-summer night.

 It felt so great getting this exact shot I wanted despite all the reasons why it was almost impossible.

-There are 3 ways to print these images, glossy paper printing, metallic style printing and canvas printing.
+There are 3 ways to print these images.

-1) Glossy Paper Prints are professional quality glossy paper prints.
-They have a nice sharp and glossy finish and are only available in 8 in x 10 in.
-They are designed to be placed in a frame, which can be purchased separately (starting at a few dollars at your local dollar store or Walmart).
+They are designed to be placed in a glass frame, which can be purchased separately (starting at a few dollars at your local Target or online).

-The delivery time for printing, packing and shipping on a customized canvas print is around 14 business days.
+Estimated delivery time for printing, assembling, packing and shipping is around 10 days.